Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-services/README.md

 # Adobe Mobile Services

-[Adobe Mobile Services](https://marketing.adobe.com/resources/help/en_US/mobile/home.html) brings together mobile marketing capabilities for mobile applications from across the Adobe Experience Cloud, which allows you to understand and improve user engagement with your mobile applications.
+It brings together mobile marketing capabilities for mobile applications from across the Adobe Experience Cloud, which allows you to understand and improve user engagement with your mobile applications.

 ## **Configure Adobe Mobile Services Extension in Launch**

 1. In Launch, click the **Extensions** tab.
 2. On the **Catalog** tab, locate the **Adobe Mobile Services** extension and click **Install**.
-3. Provide extension settings \(see [Configure Mobile Services Extension](./#configure-mobile-servicces-extension)\)
+3. Provide the extension settings.
+   For more information, see [Configure Mobile Services Extension](./#configure-mobile-servicces-extension).
 4. Click **Save**.
 5. Follow the publishing process, to update SDK configuration.